Ajanta Pharma: History

 In the early 2000s, Ajanta was noted as a major source of foreign currency, alongside Reddy Labs, arising from sales in Southeast Asia.
-In particular, in 2003, a joint-venture between Ajanta and the Ministry of Health in Turkministan accounted for fully half of the pharmaceutical needs of the country.
+In particular, in 2003, a joint-venture between Ajanta and the Ministry of Health in Turkmenistan accounted for fully half of the pharmaceutical needs of the country.
 The company had made several other joint-ventures with regional governments, such as Uzbekistan, Kazakhstan, Kyrygyzstan and Tajikistan, which it severed in the 2010s due to their being unprofitable.

 The company experienced an enormous loss in 2005 in terms of diminution of the value of investments, amounting to four times the year's profits.
 That same year, the company was noted as having the highest sales in India for any Indian pharmaceutical company, with sales of ₹13.56 billion.

 In 2015, the company was highlighted as having had exceptional stock appreciation over the preceding four years, and the listing of the stock on the BSE 500 was noted.
 By 2019, the stock was listed on the S&P BSE 200 index.